 Alex Deibold Websites

-Alex Deibold is as comfortable in the halfpipe as he is on the snowboardcross course, yet when he took third at the U.S. Champs in '07, the Stratton Mountain School grad stamped his name on the competitive world of SBX.
-According to the man himself, you ride because "snowboarding is fun—and when you compete, you're pushed to improve whether you want to or not."
+Olympian Alex Deibold is as comfortable in the halfpipe as he is on the snowboardcross course, but when he took fourth at a Grand Prix race at Mammoth in 2004, the Stratton Mountain School grad stamped his name on the competitive world of SBX.
+He soon after was invited to join the inaugural U.S. Snowboarding snowboardcross team.
+According to the man himself, you ride because "snowboarding is fun—and when you compete, you're pushed to improve whether you want to or not.

 In February of 2013 Deibold made the breakthrough he was looking for.
 He placed second at the FIS World Cup on the Olympic venue in Sochi, Russia, snagging his first World Cup podium.
-In a world of tough competition and deep fields of competitors, Deibold made finals at four out of five World Cup starts in 2013.
+Overall, the 2013 World Cup season saw Deibold advance to finals at four out of five events, despite a deep field of competitors.

 OFF THE SNOW